-I had to take this DVD out of the wrapper after 20 years.
+I don’t know why I am not a fan of this movie, maybe I need to watch it more.
 Nancy Sinatra costars with Elvis in Speedway and does have a song of her own, which bugs me.
 Bill Bixby (from Clambake) again costars with Elvis.
 Elvis plays a race car driver – there are actual NASCAR drivers in Speedway.
 Elvis’s character owes back taxes and Nancy Sinatra’s character is with the IRS (who also sings in nightclubs apparently).

 LIVE A LITTLE LOVE A LITTLE 1968

 The best part about Live a Little Love a Little is the dog Albert and the performance of “A Little Less Conversation.”
 There is controversy over whether the dog was actually Elvis’ Great Dane Brutus.
 Elvis plays a photographer and his dad Vernon has a cameo.
 I think why I dislike this movie is because I cannot stand Elvis’ costar Michele Carey’s character.
 She is so annoying and everything I detest about the stereotypical manipulative, needy woman.
 But it is cool that Darrin from Bewitched and Rudy Vallee also costarred.
 Elvis looked absolutely beautiful in this movie, even more so than usual.

 True I don’t like Westerns, but Elvis looks SO darn good in this one!
 Plus Elvis doesn’t sing at all.
 “Charro” is played during the credits.
 This is a real western, not like Flaming Star and Stay Away Joe.
 In fact, Charro! was originally made for Clint Eastwood.
 Ina Balin costars.